 Sound bites from the leadership

-Each Mental Health Awareness Health has a theme so plan for a short video at the start and end of the week with your leadership team answering a simple question related to kindness.
+Each Mental Health Awareness Week has a theme so plan for a short video at the start and end of the week with your leadership team answering a simple question related to kindness.

 For example, 2020 is about kindness so maybe a question on what kindness means to them or a wellbeing tip to help promote self wellbeing.
 This also helps to not only promote visibility of the leadership team but make them more personable.
 You could also add a call to action and get colleagues to submit their own videos.